how to hire developers for startups

 Wrapping Up

 Your department's reputation and customer retention are too important to gamble on the wrong engineering partner.
 Support tech that feels '1990s' drives 8-12% annual churn in enterprise telecom.
 On a $25M ARR book, that's $2M-$3M in preventable revenue loss per year.
 A $150K AI support upgrade pays for itself in under 3 months.
+For startups, securing the right talent is even more critical, as early customer experience defines your trajectory.
 Stop the bleeding and trade up to a world-class expert.

 Book a Free Strategy Call to secure the right talent for your next critical AI support project and stop the $2M churn your outdated tech is causing.
 I'll show you exactly where the money is leaking.